chanzuckerberg/single-cell-curation/docs/curation-review-tut.md

 ## Uploading data to the cellxgene data portal

 In general, the cellxgene data portal is oriented around grouping datasets by their association with a particular publication.
 We refer to all of the datasets associated with a publication as a `collection`.
 When you go to the homepage of the [cellxgene data portal](#https://cellxgene.cziscience.com/), you will see a list of collections (publications).
 To explore any of the data associated with these publications, you would click on a particular collection and be greeted by all of the datasets associated with that publication.
-In this next section, we will cover how to contribute your newly curated data to the cellxgene portal.
+In this section, we will cover how to contribute your newly curated data to the cellxgene portal.
 Briefly, we will cover:

 - Login options
 - Discovering 'My Collections'